Applying for Interim Status

 Because Interim Status is a short-term probationary period, Interim Status Clubs are not immediately granted all SSMU Club Privileges.
 Interim Status clubs can benefit from free room bookings in the SSMU building, free tabling at Activities Night, having a club mailbox, and applying for funding from all available SSMU funds except the Club Fund.

-If you have a valid reason for why you cannot apply for Full Status within the five month window, you can submit a formal request for an Extension of Interim Status to the Interest Group Coordinator for consideration by the Interest Group Committee.
-If the five month window closes without your group having applied for Full Status and if you were not granted an extension by the Interest Group Committee, your club will lose Club Status.
+If you have a valid reason for why you cannot apply for Full Status within the five month window, you can submit a formal request for an Extension of Interim Status to the Club Committee Coordinator for consideration by the Committee.
+If the five month window closes without your group having applied for Full Status and if you were not granted an extension by the Club Committee, your club will lose its Club Status.

 Applying for Full Status